Please use these assets to raise awareness about prostate cancer symptoms in Greater Manchester.

 The chances of developing prostate cancer are higher for:

-• black men • men over the age of 50 • or for those who have a family history of prostate, breast or ovarian cancer.
+• black men • men of Jewish heritage • or for those who have a family history of prostate, breast or ovarian cancer.
 If you fall into one of these groups you should speak to your GP. |

 Download the quote tile images to go with the social media copy.